top of page

 Secretary

-A Rockingham County native, LaDawn is an ordained pastor in the Church of the Brethren and operates a farm, has a realty firm and operates a private pastoral counseling practice, She takes seriously her calling to use her spiritual gifts and peacebuilding skills to promote transformation, healing and love both for individuals and for the community as a whole.
+A Rockingham County native, LaDawn is an ordained pastor in the Church of the Brethren, operates a farm, has a realty firm and operates a private pastoral counseling practice.

 Community Impact